MMSB-MOBI/ms-jobmanager/README.md

 ##### Settting the job inputs

-If environnement variables are not enough to feed your jobs, files can be provided to through the *job-options* `inputs` field.
+If environnement variables are not enough to feed your jobs, files can be provided through the *job-options* `inputs` field.
-It is important to note that **all provided files will be cached under the input folder in the working folder of your job**.
+It is important to note that **all provided files will be cached under the "input/" folder in the working folder of your job**.

-Files can be passed directly as a list, in which case their basename will be preserved.
+Files can be passed directly as a list, in which case their basename will be preserved (note the mention of the mandatory "input/" folder in the job command).

 ```javascript
 const cmd = "cat input/nice_file.txt"